Improving the car audio system can be a little challenging sometimes, especially when choosing the right steps.

 Add Digital Signal Processor and improve sound quality even more

 Cost $90 – $500 depending on the offered functions and build quality

 Digital Signal Processors are installed between a sound source (it could be a head unit), and an amplifier.
 The role of the DSP is to improve the sound that later will be extended in the amplifier, and the most important feature DSP offers is time alignment.

-When you adjust time alignment between speakers, you actually positioning the center of the sound inside of the passenger cabin.
+When you adjust time alignment between speakers, you actually position the center of the sound inside of the passenger cabin.
 By doing this, you remove any sound delays that can happen when your speaker on the left side is right next to you, while on the right side is further away by a couple of feet unless you drive one-seater and you sit in the center.

 Time alignment makes all music more realistic, and you can hear precisely from which side sounds coming, but do not mix time alignment with standard fader in your head unit.
-Fader adjustment makes only simple adjustment in volume between left and right side or front and back, and do not position the sounds.
+Fader adjustment makes only simple adjustment in volume between the left and right side or front and back and do not position the sounds.

 Digital Signal Processors can also define which frequencies each speaker will receive.
 These adjustments are similar to the crossovers but more advanced, and you can actually tell each speaker which tones to play.

 The most advanced sound adjustments you can make are equalization of the frequencies on each speaker individually and overwriting any imperfections heard from the speakers.
 You can tune and adjust the volumes of the frequencies that are too quiet, or reduce the volume of those that are too loud.